stonier/vci/README.md

 Here you can see there is a convention applied via leading underscores to indicate keys that should not be used directly, and a mechanism for composing new keys from a list of other keys.
+Paths can be absolute or relative.
 The [index yaml](https://raw.githubusercontent.com/stonier/vci/repos/kinetic.yaml)
 includes considerably more detail and examples in the comments that elucidate the contents of an index file.

 ## Switching the Index

+You can use an index served from any file publicly served **online**.
+The most common use case being a file served from github, but an ordinary file server will also do.

-Point `vci` at the pre-prepared ros2 index:
+Example, point `vci` at the pre-prepared ros2 index:

 ```bash
 $ vci config --set https://raw.githubusercontent.com/stonier/vci/repos/ros2.yaml